Romania-Flutter-Meetup/storybook/README.md

 2) flutter run -t widgetbook/main.dart;

+## How to build :hammer:
+To build for the web:
+1) flutter build web --release -t widgetbook/main.dart;

+Try to squash commits if you have a large number of commits;

 ## Contribution guides :smirk:
 1) Before a pull request every branch has to have a liniar history (rebase before merge-ing);
 2) Before a pull request you need to get an approve from at least one responsible person;